KiarashKtzdh/KiarashKtzdh/README.md

 - 🌱 I’m currently learning React and React Native.

-- ❓ Ask me about anything related to Business Development.
+- ❓ Ask me about anything related to business development.

 - ⚡ My daily fact and routine: Experience L🌏VER🏃, WHY NOT…✨.